The key stages below outline the process involved in remortgaging a property.

 - Make a Note of Your Personal Details

 When you have found a mortgage adviser that you would like to help you find the best product to suit your requirements, the first thing they will need to do is collect information about your personal circumstances.
 It will speed this process up if you have information to hand regarding all applicants’ address history, income details, a breakdown of your current monthly outgoings and details relating to any existing credit you may have.
 It is important that you are as open and accurate as possible with all information you give to your adviser.
-This process is referred to as the ‘Fact Finding’ process and can be done over the phone, at a face to face meeting somewhere convenient to you, or even online.
+This process is referred to as the ‘Fact Finding’ process.

 - Inform your Adviser of Your Requirements and agree on a mortgage lender and product

 Tell your adviser about any preferences you have in regards to your new mortgage.
 I.e. if you want to be able to make overpayments or take payment holidays, or if you want to fix your rate for a certain amount of time.

 Once you have agreed a mortgage product, and you have provided all the necessary documents such as identification and proof of address, your adviser will submit an application to the Lender on your behalf.